bimalgharagithubprofile/MyWeatherApp/README.md

 App is fully reactive using `RxJava -> Observer` Class from `androidx - lifecycle`

+No static fun - No memroy blockage, used `Singleton Design Pattern` for helper funtions

 ## Language

 `Kotlin` used with many of its features